ekwan/PyPlate/solution_formulas.md

+### Formulas used to calculate concentrations in `Unit.calculate_concentration_ratio`
+#### Ratio of moles to moles is calculated based on the numerator and denominator of desired concentration.
 x = solute in moles, y = solvent in moles

 $MW_x$ = molecular weight of solute, $d_x$ = density of solute